Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 (World Coffee Portal)

 The US is well-known for coffee shops.
 In 2020, more than 37,000 coffee shops were active in the country.
-Imagine if we included all the places that just served coffee however weren’t labeled cafes, the number would likely be 10 times as big.
+Imagine if we included all the places that simply served coffee nevertheless weren’t labeled cafes, the number would likely be 10 times as big.

-18. On normal, US coffee drinkers consume two to three cups of coffee on a daily basis.
+18. On typical, US coffee drinkers consume two to three cups of coffee daily.

 (Statista)

 The enjoy of coffee in the United States is clear.
-However, on regular, coffee drinkers in the US beverage two to three cups of coffee each day, which is somewhat tame compared to some European countries.
+But, on regular, coffee drinkers in the US consume two to three cups of coffee per day, which is somewhat tame compared to some European countries.

 Frequently Asked Questions About Tea Drinkers vs Coffee Drinkers